Yehoodi/yehoodi3/README.md

 mysql> exit;
 ```

-(Note: Do NOT do this on a production machine as it is extermely insecure!)
+(Note: Do NOT do this on a production machine as it is extremely insecure!)

 Now restart services
 ```